Scott Patterson, Warden

 The mission of the Anthony Correctional Center is to provide a safe, secure, and humane environment for the public, staff, and young adult inmates by providing inmates with the knowledge, skills, and abilities necessary for successful re-entry into society.

 - Associate Warden Operations - Jason Walton

-- Business Manager - Nicole Lewis
+- Business Manager - Vacant

 Anthony Correctional Center is located in Neola, West Virginia on Rt.
 92 in Greenbrier County, 15 miles north of White Sulphur Springs.
 It was built in 1965 – 66 and maintained by the federal government as the Anthony Civilian Job Corps Center until 1968.
 In October 1970, the facility was leased by the West Virginia Department of Public Institutions (now Division of Corrections) from the federal government to operate a community involved, educationally oriented, correctional facility for male juvenile offenders.